HosseinMohammadii/django-rest-verification/README.rst

 2. Inherit from verification.views "BaseGenerateVerificationAPIView" and
 "BaseVerifyVerificationAPIView" classes.

 3. Write your preferred function for sending code and In class that inherits from "BaseGenerateVerificationAPIView" set it to "send_code_function" variable.

-4. connect your urls to your views.
+4. Connect your urls to your views.

 5. Run ``python manage.py migrate`` to create the verification models.